 A cheap camera with excellent lighting will get a better image than an expensive camera with crummy lighting.
 Really.

 Good lighting does not have to be difficult.
 It also doesn’t mean that you have to use expensive, professional-grade lighting fixtures, although they’re great.
 Sometimes home fixtures and window light will do the trick.
 You just have to know how to work with whatever you have.

-On this page you will learn the fundamental info you need to know all about lighting for video.
+On this page, you will learn the fundamentals about lighting for video.

 Video Lighting Basics

-In this tutorial, you will discover the basic characteristics of light and how that affects you image.
+In this tutorial, you will discover the basic characteristics of light and how that affects your video image.
 Armed with this information, you can create the best lighting possible no matter what situation you find yourself in.

 The tutorial runs 11:58.
 Make sure to download the transcript and quick start guide right below the video.